1lll1l/2024DataScience_airbnb/README.md

 1. Go to the kaggle page below and download it https://www.kaggle.com/datasets/paramvir705/airbnb-data/code

-2. Go to the 'Data' folder in this GitHub repository and download the Airbnb_Data.csv file.
 ## Data file setting
 This project uses the Airbnb_Data.csv file.
 In order to import data correctly, the data file must be located in the following path: